MiraiSubject/passport-osu/README.md

 with [osu!](https://osu.ppy.sh/) using the OAuth 2.0 API.

 This module lets you authenticate using osu! in your Node.js applications.
-By plugging into Passport, Reddit authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).
+By plugging into Passport, osu! authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).